 I’m sure most of you know what an infographic is, but if you don’t and you’re totally new to all of this, that’s cool.
 You can click here to learn more about infographics.

 According to this infographic, 41% of marketers said that infographics and other original graphics were the most engaging.

-Whether you create your own or share somebody else’s, infographics can attract a lot of attention, web traffic, social media shares, links, comments and so on.
+Whether you create your own or share somebody else’s, infographics can attract a lot of attention, including referral traffic, social media shares, links, comments and so on.